ujr/dockers/althttpd/README.md

 Invoke the `setup` command to create a default web site and a self-signed certificate (only those items that do not yet exist).
-Invoke the `run` command to start the HTTPS server (this always does an implied `setup`);
-hit Ctrl-C to stop the server.
+Invoke the `run` command to start the HTTPS server (this always does an implied `setup`); hit Ctrl-C to stop the server; `run` is the default command.
 Invoke `shell` to drop into an interactive shell.

-Use the *althttpd.sh* script or the provided *Makefile* to invoke these commands.
-Alternatively, use docker-compose (a sample docker compose file comes with this project).
+The provided *Makefile* shows how to invoke these commands.
+It also provides `start` and `stop` targets that show how the container can be started as a service in the background.
+The provided unit file *althttpd.service* shows one way the container can be used from systemd.

-In each case check and adjust the path to your websites, which defaults to the *./www* folder.
+In each case **check and adjust** the path to your websites!
 You may also want to adjust the TCP port, which defaults to 443.

 The https server runs as the user who owns the mapped *www* directory.
 To change that, create the file *www/.owner* and the https server will run as this file's owner and group.
-For reference, the stunnel config file can be found in *./www/ssl/stunnel.conf* (read-only).
+For reference, the stunnel config file can be found in *www/ssl/stunnel.conf* (read-only).

-The https server (stunnel) expects a server certificate in the file *./www/ssl/server.pem*.
+The https server (stunnel) expects a server certificate and key in the file *www/ssl/server.pem*.
 If this file is missing, `setup` creates a self-signed certificate in this place.

 Refer to the althttpd documentation about virtual hosts,